queryluke/masseffect-5e-data/text/en/manual/casting-a-spell.md

 ### Duration
 A power's duration is the length of time the power persists.
 A duration can be expressed in rounds, minutes, hours, or even years.
-Some powers specify that their effects last until the powers are dipowered or destroyed.
+Some powers specify that their effects last until the powers are dispelled or destroyed.

 #### Instantaneous
 Many powers are instantaneous.
-The power harms, heals, creates, or alters a creature or an object in a way that can't be dipowered, because its effect exists only for an instant.
+The power harms, heals, creates, or alters a creature or an object in a way that can't be dispelled, because its effect exists only for an instant.

 #### Concentration
 Some powers require you to maintain concentration in order to keep the effect going.
 This is the case with many biotics.